Donny-bla/segmentation-upsampler/README.md

 *Figure 2: Mesh-based upsampling demonstration with a kidney and surrounding organs from the female Visible Human Project dataset [^2].*

+## Test

+Code $MultilabelGridSearch.m$ provides a method to find optimal parameter setting to upsample testing shapes through grid search.

+Code $methodComparsion.m$ provides a comparsion of this mesh-based method against naive upsampling method in processing testing shape.

+Code $normalizationomparsion.m$ provides a comparsion of using different error matrices for evaluating upsampled result.
+But both error matrices requires a high resolution ground truth.

+Code $IsovalueVSVolume.m$ provides the variation of volume ratio against isovalue.
+Can be refer to if user want to select isovalue automatically.

+## Reference

 [^1]:Liebl, H., Schinz, D., Sekuboyina, A., Malagutti, L., Löffler, M. T., Bayat, A., ... & Kirschke, J. S. (2021).
 A computed tomography vertebral segmentation dataset with anatomical variations and multi-vendor scanner data.
 Scientific data, 8(1), 284.
 [^2]:Massey, J. W., & Yilmaz, A. E. (2016, August).
 AustinMan and AustinWoman: High-fidelity, anatomical voxel models developed from the VHP color images.
 In 2016 38th Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC) (pp. 3346-3349).
 IEEE.